SvenGroot/Ookii.CommandLine/docs/Utilities.md

 After a blank line, no indentation is used.
     The next line is indented again.
-This line is not.
+This line is not because ResetIndent was called.
     And this one is.
 ```

 ## Virtual terminal support

-Virtual terminal (VT) sequences are a method to manipulate the console utilized, supported by many
+Virtual terminal (VT) sequences are a method to manipulate the console output, supported by many
-console applications on many operating systems.
+terminal applications on many operating systems.
 It is supported by the console host on recent
 versions of Windows, by [Windows Terminal](https://learn.microsoft.com/windows/terminal/install),
-and many console applications on other platforms.
+and many terminal applications on other platforms.

 A VT sequence consists of an escape character, followed by a string that specifies what action to
 take.
 They can be used to set colors and other formatting options, but also to do things like move